Click the Application tab.

 Students who do not yet have a passport are advised to apply for one as soon as possible.
 Applications are available at the Federal Building/Post Office on South Clinton Street or at the U.S. State Department web site.

 Expedited passport processing service is available (although this still takes several weeks and is expensive) and we encourage students to ask at the passport agency at the time of application whether expedited service is recommended.

-The application form, along with the application fee of $50 and a copy of your passport identification page, should be submitted to:
+UI students who apply to this program will be U-billed the $50 application fee.
+The application form, along with a copy of your passport identification page, should be submitted to: